EMF (band): Formation (1989)

-The band's music also has been counted as part of Madchester and alternative dance.
-They toured the UK in 1990 with Stereo MCs, a band that was relatively unknown at that point.
+The band's music has been classified as indie rock, dance-rock and indie dance.
+They toured the UK in 1990 with Stereo MCs.

 Schubert Dip and Stigma (1990–1992)

 In 1990, their debut single "Unbelievable" topped the charts in many countries around the world, reaching number 1 in the U.S. in July 1991.
 The single featured sampled utterances from comedian Andrew Dice Clay.
 In 1991, EMF released their debut album Schubert Dip which went to number 3 in the UK.
 The name was explained by songwriter Ian Dench, as "If ever I'm short of a chord sequence, I nick one from Schubert."
 Successful singles from the album included "I Believe", "Children", and "Lies".
-The last was controversial as it included a voice sample of Mark Chapman, John Lennon's murderer.
+"Lies" included a voice sample of Mark Chapman, John Lennon's murderer.
 Yoko Ono, Lennon's wife, achieved an injunction, and a modified version was included in future pressings.

 In 1992, EMF returned with the Unexplained EP (including a cover version of "Search and Destroy") and later Stigma, their second album.
 Both of these releases did poorly in the charts.
 The singles released were "Getting Through", "They're Here", and "It's You".

 Also in 1992, EMF appeared on the Red Hot Organization's dance compilation album Red Hot + Dance, contributing "Unbelievable (The Hovering Feet Mix)".
 The album attempted to raise awareness and money in support of the AIDS epidemic, and all proceeds were donated to AIDS charities.

 Cha Cha Cha and first hiatus (1995–2000)

 EMF's third album, Cha Cha Cha, was released in 1995 and featured the singles "Perfect Day" and "Bleeding You Dry".
 In the same year, EMF teamed with comedians Vic Reeves and Bob Mortimer and recorded "I'm a Believer", a cover of The Monkees song.
 This single reached No. 3 in the UK singles chart.

 Following the release of the Afro King single (which failed to do well), the band split up for the first time.
 However, all members of the band continued to play music.
 Ian Dench formed the indie rock band Whistler, which was active from 1998 to 2000.
-James Atkin formed the big beat trio Cooler and Derry Brownson formed alternative rock trio LK.
+James Atkin formed the big beat trio Cooler and Derry Brownson formed the alternative rock trio LK.
 Zac Foley became the bass player for Carrie.